alansantosmg/alansantosmg/README.md

 ### Hi there!
 Welcome to my profile 👋

-🌱 I’m currently learning: Golang, Vanilla Javascript, Html 5 and CSS.
+🌱 I’m currently learning Vanilla Javascript, Html 5 and CSS.

 🔭 I’m currently working at a Railroad Brazilian company.